There are good and bad points to any kind of business. The good points for a custom bullet business include these:

 You do not need a business location, if you are not open to walk-in sales.
 But you do need a physical location for your business records and license.
 If you have a shop or garage, and this is your "location", then the BAFT field agents need to have access to this area during the business hours that you list on your license application, and on those days you plan to be open (which you state on the license app).
-If the only way to your file cabinet is through your house, guess what?
-Then they have a legal right to go through your house to get there.
-So, if you don't want this to happen, make sure there is an outside door giving access to your shop or work area, and keep your records right there.
+Make sure there is an outside door giving access to your shop or work area, and keep your records right there.
 What records?
 Just general business info, same as you need for the IRS or your state tax agency.
 Sales, inventory purchase invoices.

 There is a lot of misinformation and unfounded fear surrounding the license.
 Some people think the BAFT can just storm in at any time without a warrant and demand to see your records.
 No. Wrong.
 They probably couldn't care less about your records in the first place, because people who manufacture bullets to sell and do not load ammo or sell guns are just about the last people they care about.
 There's little or nothing to trace.
 But they do have the right to inspect your records, during the normal hours and days of operation that you put on your license.
 If you work part time, that could be Saturdays from noon to four in the afternoon.
 Whatever you say on the license application is your business hours for the term of the license.
 That is when the agent can visit and ask to see information.
 All the talk about warrants and searches has to do with criminal cases, not ordinary business!
 For heaven's sake!
 It would be funny if it wasn't such a wide-spread misconception.